 Weekend - Youth

-Kids (6-16) enjoy access to the whole stämma on Friday and Saturday, including all performances, dances, and youth workshops!
+Non-participant youth (6-16) will enjoy access to the whole stämma on Friday and Saturday, including all performances, dances, and youth activities for $5!
 Kids who bring instruments on Saturday get in for FREE!

 Kaustinen Tunes: All instruments, Intermediate